Discover a Healthier You with Livin' the Dream Daily!

 Something that most people don’t know is that the ovaries are very sensitive to the amounts of sugar and starchy carbohydrates in our diet.
 With an excess of sugar, bread, pasta, white potatoes and rice, the pancreas is required to produce large amounts of insulin to keep blood sugar stable.
 Repeated high sugar meals eventually fatigue the pancreas, which is a stress to the system, and also contributes to fatiguing the adrenals.
 When the ovaries, pancreas and adrenals are fatigued from this continual onslaught, hormone production is going to be disturbed, and a variety of uncomfortable symptoms (insatiable cravings, changes in energy and mood, or sleep) can ensue.

-As far as things like crushing fatigue on Days 1 and 2, with brain fog, inability to deal with social situations and stress, even faintness or panic attacks, these are all symptoms of weak adrenal hormones.
-Giving adrenal support month-long and then increasing the support at times when you need it most will help to calm your anxiety and bring the world back to normal.
+…these are all symptoms of weak adrenal hormones.
+The answer is to take adrenal support month-long and then increasing the support at times when you need it most.
+This will help to calm your anxiety and bring the world back to normal.
 Adrenal Desiccated is our best bang-for-the-buck for this purpose!

 Some women experience bloating, breast tenderness, headaches and swelling of the face, hands and feet during their monthly cycle.
-These symptoms that relate to your ability to regulate fluids are governed by proper functioning of the hypothalamus, pituitary and the kidneys.
-As mentioned before, excess intake of sugar causes chronic fluctuations in insulin, which can suppress ketoacid formation (factors that reduce fluid retention).
+These symptoms that relate to your ability to regulate fluids depend on the hypothalamus, pituitary and the kidneys.
+Excess sugar intake causes major fluctuations in insulin, which can suppress ketoacid formation (factors that reduce fluid retention).
 Further, excess intake of processed table salt can disturb the delicate electrolyte balance, worsening symptoms.

-The key to resolving your unique set of symptoms is to identify the underlying causes of disturbances to the foundational hormone mechanisms described above, and to take action to correct these imbalances.
+The key to resolving your unique set of symptoms is to identify the underlying causes of PMS.
+Get to the root cause!
+Then you can take action to correct these imbalances.
 Obviously, you need more of all the good things, and less of all the bad things!
-A thorough discussion with your holistic practitioner, possibly combined with salivary hormone testing, will help reveal the weaknesses in the endocrine system that must be strengthened in order to function better.
+A DUTCH Complete test, possibly combined with blood or saliva testing, will help reveal the imbalance.
+Identify the weaknesses in the endocrine system and then strengthen them in a strategic way.

-Your healing journey will likely involve glandular supplements, herbs and concentrated nutrients, but a crucial piece will also be the dietary and lifestyle factors over which you have control.
-As far as the speed in which your symptoms will resolve, some will likely be quick and others may take longer, but your best results will be dependent on a full commitment from you to learn and to do all the things necessary to make changes from within.
+Your healing journey will likely involve glandular supplements, herbs and concentrated nutrients.
+A crucial piece will also be the dietary and lifestyle factors over which you have control.
+As far as how fast your symptoms will resolve, some will likely be quick and others may take longer.
+Your best results will be dependent on a full commitment from you to learn and to do all the things necessary to make changes from within.

 Getting Your Unique Body Adjusted